 In addition, many of them draw from multiple hot spring sources, and some facilities have as many as four different types of hot springs, allowing you to enjoy bathing in spring water of different qualities

-resort is also famous for having seven of the ten types of hot spring water in Japan
+having seven of the ten types of hot spring water classifications that were formerly used in Japanspring resort is famous for

 Naruko Hot Springs

-long one of the "Three Famous Hot Springs of Oshu," and is located in the center of the hot spring resort that stretches along National Route 47, where the largest and most lively hot spring town is located.
+longthe "Three Famous Hot Springs of Oshu,"and is located in the heart of the hot spring resort area that stretches along National Route 47, where the largest and most bustling hot spring town is situated.

 Naruko Onsen <Information>